GROUND WATER FACT SHEET

 As the war began over competition for resources, there is speculation that the discovery of the water source will assist in ending the ongoing conflict.
 For more information, you can read the BBC news article, “Water find ‘may end Darfur war’”.
 For more information about how the situation in Darfur, as well as many other countries, violates the human right to water, see the Human Rights fact sheet.

-However, there are a few concerns about groundwater.
-As population and pollution increases, there becomes more pressure on groundwater.
-While groundwater sources are more plentiful than surface water sources, aquifers take longer to recharge because of the length of time that it takes for rainwater to reach the aquifer.
+However, there are a few concerns about ground water.
+As population and pollution increase, there becomes more pressure on ground water.
+While ground water sources are more plentiful than surface water sources, aquifers take longer to recharge because of the length of time that it takes for rainwater to reach the aquifer.
 For this reason, aquifers can run dry.
-Surface water can also be depleted, but when groundwater sources are depleted, the overlying ground can compact and subside, causing damage to buildings on the surface.
-As well, when the groundwater level decreases in coastal regions and on small islands, saline water can enter the water supply.
+Surface water can also be depleted, but when ground water sources are depleted, the overlying ground can compact and subside, causing damage to buildings on the surface.
+As well, when the ground water level decreases in coastal regions and on small islands, saline water can enter the water supply.